novAggrey/cover_letter_generator/README.md

 ## HOW TO RUN THE CODE.
 1. Download and extract the app file.
-You may click the link to find it 👉🏾 [COVER LETTER GENERATOR](https://github.com/novAggrey/cover_letter_generator/archive/refs/heads/master.zip)
+You may click the link to find it 👉🏾 [COVER LETTER GENERATOR ZIP FILE](https://github.com/novAggrey/cover_letter_generator/archive/refs/heads/master.zip)

 2. Make sure "Anaconda" is installed in your computer.
 Got to [Anaconda download page](https://www.anaconda.com/products/distribution) and download Anaconda Individual Edition on Windows, for those using windows and on Linux, for those using Linux and likewise on Mac for those with Mac computers.